 Australia: The Enduring Design Masterclass

-Run in partnership with the University of Queensland, the Enduring Design Masterclass will equip participants with a strong, hands-on grounding in the diverse traditional building cultures of Australia, and reconnect them with the enduring design traditions that have stood the test of time to create valuable stores of knowledge for how to build well; both for today and for all ages.
+Run in partnership with the University of Queensland, the Enduring Design Masterclass will equip participants with a strong, hands-on grounding in the diverse traditional building cultures of Australia.
+The programme will reconnect them with the enduring design traditions that have stood the test of time to create valuable stores of knowledge for how to build well; both today and for all ages.

 England and Scotland: The Prince's Foundation Summer School